FrejBjornsson/SharpClock/README.md

-# What is SharpClock?
+# What is SharpClock? :clock130:
 A Digital Clock Windows Forms Application written in C#.

-# Specifications
+# :small_blue_diamond: Specifications
 Date, Hour, Minutes, Seconds.

-# Want to contribute?
+# :small_blue_diamond: Want to contribute? :heart:
 If you want to add more functionalities.
 E.g. time zones.
 Please share ideas via Issues or simply make a PR.
 All help is welcome.

+# :small_blue_diamond: How to run the project
+Fork this repository, clone your repo into Visual Studio and run the app.

+# :small_blue_diamond: Contributors
+@FrejBjornsson :star: